MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-catalog-items.md

 ---
 title: Create and Manage Catalog Items| Microsoft Docs
-description: Describes how to trade non-inventoriable items or items that are not maintained in your inventory.
+description: Describes how to trade in items that are in your vendors list of items but not in your own list of items.
 documentationcenter: ''
 author: SorenGP